HimashaGallage/Sophie-mobile-app/README.md

 - Homebrew and Node.js should be installed on your machine.
 - CocoaPods (to manage dependencies).
 - ios /android emulator setup

-### Clone the Repository
-Start by cloning this repository to your local machine:

 #### Running the Node.js Backend Server  -------------
 git clone https://github.com/HimashaGallage/nodeServer.git